Dětřichov (Svitavy District)

 Dětřichov (Dittersdorf) is a municipality and village in Svitavy District in the Pardubice Region of the Czech Republic.
 It has about 400 inhabitants.

 Etymology

-The original Latin name of the village Theodriciuilla is derived from the personal name Theodericus (German: Dietrich, Czech: Dětřich), meaning "Theodor's village".
+The initial Latin name of the village was Theodriciuilla.
+It was derived from the personal German name Dietrich (Czech: Dětřich), latinized as Theodericus, meaning "Dietrich's village".
 The Czech and German names were created by translation.
 The German name later appeared as Dittersdorf.